Grand Tour: Typical itinerary

 Upon hiring a French-speaking guide, as French was the dominant language of the elite in Europe during the 17th and 18th centuries, the tourist and his entourage would travel to Paris.
 There the traveller might undertake lessons in French, dancing, fencing, and riding.
 The appeal of Paris lay in the sophisticated language and manners of French high society, including courtly behavior and fashion.
 This served to polish the young man's manners in preparation for a leadership position at home, often in government or diplomacy.

 From Paris he would typically sojourn in urban Switzerland, often in Geneva (the cradle of the Protestant Reformation) or Lausanne. ("Alpinism" or mountaineering developed later, in the 19th century.)
 From there the traveller would endure a difficult crossing over the Alps (such as at the Great St Bernard Pass), which required dismantling the carriage and larger luggage.
 If wealthy enough, he might be carried over the hard terrain by servants.

 Once in Italy, the tourist would visit Turin (and sometimes Milan), then might spend a few months in Florence, where there was a considerable Anglo-Italian society accessible to travelling Englishmen "of quality" and where the Tribuna of the Uffizi gallery brought together in one space the monuments of High Renaissance paintings and Roman sculpture.
 After a side trip to Pisa, the tourist would move on to Padua, Bologna, and Venice.
-The British idea of Venice as the "locus of decadent Italianate allure" made it an epitome and cultural set piece of the Grand Tour.
+The British idea of Venice (by then a fabled centuries long independent republic) as the "locus of decadent Italianate allure" made it an epitome and cultural set piece of the Grand Tour.

-From Venice the traveller went to Rome to study the ancient ruins and the masterpieces of painting, sculpture, and architecture of Rome's Medieval, Renaissance, and Baroque periods.
+From Venice, the traveller went to Rome to study the ancient ruins and the masterpieces of painting, sculpture, and architecture of Rome's Medieval, Renaissance, and Baroque periods.
 Some travellers also visited Naples to study music, and (after the mid-18th century) to appreciate the recently discovered archaeological sites of Herculaneum and Pompeii, and perhaps (for the adventurous) an ascent of Mount Vesuvius.
 Later in the period, the more adventurous, especially if provided with a yacht, might attempt Sicily to see its archeological sites, volcanoes and its baroque architecture, Malta or even Greece itself.
 But Naples – or later Paestum further south – was the usual terminus.

 Returning northward, the tourist might recross the Alps to the German-speaking parts of Europe, visiting Innsbruck, Vienna, Dresden, Berlin and Potsdam, with perhaps a period of study at the universities in Ingolstadt or Heidelberg.
 From there, travellers could visit Holland and Flanders (with more gallery-going and art appreciation) before returning across the Channel to England.